How it Works: Preen Garden Weed Preventers

 Gardeners are always on the hunt for perennials that bloom for months instead of weeks.
 Here are five long-bloomers that deserve a spot in many gardens.
 Build on their flower power, and consider partnering these perennials with summer annuals in pots, window boxes, or other containers.

 Calamint (Calamintha nepeta subsp. nepeta, USDA zones 5-9) is a well-behaved member of the mint family.
-It has minty, fragrant leaves, and starts to bloom in May and on well into October.
+It has minty, fragrant leaves, and starts to bloom from May well into October.
 The pale blue, white, or pinkish tubular flowers are small, so plant calamint in groups of three for a mass effect.
 Plants reach about 20 inches tall and wide, with an upright growth habit.
 Grow in full sun for the most flowers, although they tolerate part shade too.
 Calamint prefers well-drained, moist soil, but is fairly drought tolerant once established.

 This perennial is a magnet for many different pollinators, including bees, butterflies, and other insects.
 Its flowers can be cut for bouquets, too.
 Just as it makes an excellent filler plant in the garden, it fills the same role in a floral arrangement.